Mapita/Canary/docs/api-advanced-usage.md

 **Returns:** An array of [**CanaryTest**](api-introduction.md) instances which are children of this test group.

-# applyFilter

-Applies a filter function recursively to a test group and all of its children.
-Tests for which no ancestors or descendants satisfy the filter will be marked, then skipped when tests are run.

-Note that if this method is called for a test group or series, and the group has not already been expanded, then this method will cause it to be expanded.
-(As though the [**expandGroups**](api-advanced-usage.md#expandgroups) method was called.)

-This method is leveraged by [**doReport**](api-running-tests.md#doreport) in order to enforce the filtering criteria that are passed to it.

-**Arguments:** `({function} filter)`

-**Returns:** **true** if this test or any of its descendants satisfied the filter and **false** if not.

-# resetFilter

-Reset filtered state that may have been set by the [**applyFilter**](api-advanced-usage.md#resetfilter) method.
-Any tests that were previously set as filtered out will be restored to their normal state.

 # expandGroups

 Recursively run all the body functions assigned to test groups, but not to ordinary tests.
 This has the effect of elaborating the structure of the test tree without actually running tests.